Dianakc/pet-manager/readme.txt

 * **Your own special info** - you do't need to stick to the info, e.g. you can use only the special you need such *Status*.
 * **Works on BuddyPress** - added BuddyPress suport so pet posts are aso listed in Activity Stream.

+**Please note** though Pet Manager share some data with old ADA plugin, Pet Manager is not a update.
+If you need some help on migrating to this new plugin let me know in [Pet Manager Suport Forum](http://wordpress.org/support/plugin/pet-manager).

+== Screenshots ==

+1. A pet for adoption, single post view
+2. A Lost pet,  single post view, you can display a Google Map by providing an area or address
+3. Widgets displaying last added pets, pets byt type, status etc and the search form
+4. Pet post table in backend

 == Installation ==

 1. Install Pet Manager either via the WordPress.org plugin directory or by uploading the files to your server
 1. Go to *Pets ?
 Options* & About to add categories such gender, age, etc
 1. Verify the auto created pages in Pages: *Add a Pet* and *Pets* (titles can vary if you're using translastion)
 1. That's it.
 You're ready to go!

-== Screenshots ==

-1. A pet for adoption, single post view
-1. A Lost pet,  single post view, you can display a Google Map by providing an area or address
-1. Widgets displaying last added pets, pets byt type, status etc and the search form
-1. Pet post table in backend

 == Frequently Asked Questions ==